Final Fantasy XIV: Seventh Astral Era

-The Garlean civil war ends with Varis zos Galvus assuming the throne as emperor, lending new urgency to the search for Ivy.
-The Braves discover that Ivy is Raubahn's trusted advisor Eline Roaille, who is captured at the gates of a Garlean Castrum.
-A new Scion, Moenbryda, arrives from Sharlayan and provides critical advice for locating Iceheart.
+The Garlean civil war ends with Varis zos Galvus assuming the throne, lending new urgency to the search for the Ivy.
+The Braves discover she is Raubahn's trusted advisor Eline Roaille, capturing her at the gates of a Garlean Castrum.
+Yda's friend Moenbryda arrives from Sharlayan and provides critical advice for locating Iceheart.
 Using her body as a vessel, Iceheart summons Shiva into herself and challenges the Warrior of Light.
-Though the adventurer's band defeats Shiva, Iceheart escapes, bidding the meddler to consult with Midgardsormr.
-Based on the player's encounters with Lahabrea and Shiva, Moenbryda hypothesizes that a blade of pure aether can permanently destroy an Ascian while its essence is trapped within white auracite.
-Lucia of the Temple Knights requests that the Warrior of Light investigate suspicious activity at the Keeper of the Lake where the adventurer discovers that Midgardsormr lives on, slowly regenerating from his apparent death.
+Though the adventurer's band defeats Shiva, Iceheart implies having a connection with Hydaelyn, bidding the meddler to consult with Midgardsormr before escaping.
+From the Warrior's encounters with Lahabrea and Shiva, Moenbryda hypothesizes that a "blade" of pure aether can permanently destroy an Ascian while its essence is trapped within white auracite.
+Lucia of the Temple Knights requests the Warrior of Light investigate the Keeper of the Lake.
+They discover Midgardsormr still lives, slowly regenerating from his apparent death.
 He divulges that Nidhogg, one of his seven children, has rallied the Dravanian horde to renew their attack on Ishgard.
-Sensing the hero's connection to Hydaelyn, Midgardsormr invokes an ancient pact with the Mothercrystal and seals away her blessing as a test of the player's worth.
-The Ascian Nabriales takes advantage of the opportunity to infiltrate the Scions' headquarters in pursuit of Louisoix's staff.
-Moenbryda sacrifices herself to create the blade of aether necessary to completely destroy the Ascian.
+Midgardsormr seals away Hydaelyn's blessing as a test of the adventurer's worth.
+The Ascian Nabriales takes advantage of the opportunity to infiltrate the Scions' headquarters, seeking Louisoix's staff, Tupsimati, a powerful relic.
+Moenbryda sacrifices herself to create the blade of aether necessary to vanquish the Ascian.

 As the Scions mourn their fallen comrade, Aymeric parleys for aid in Ishgard's defense against Nidhogg's forces.
-Minfilia and Alphinaud reluctantly pledge the Scions' support while the rest of the Alliance decline due to both domestic troubles and remembering Ishgard's reticence during the three Garlean invasions.
-The adventurer and the Scions repel Nidhogg's forces at the Steps of Faith, Ishgard's main bridge.
-A victory celebration is held at Ul'dah with the hopes of pressuring Ishgard into the Alliance.
-At the banquet, Ul'dah's sultana Nanamo Ul Namo privately discloses to the Warrior of Light that she plans to dissolve the monarchy to erode the power of the Syndicate, the source of much of Ul'dah's corruption.
-However, Nanamo succumbs to poisoned wine and collapses; Adeledji immediately accuses the adventurer of being responsible and has them arrested.
+Minfilia and Alphinaud reluctantly pledge the Scions' support, though all Alliance members decline.
+The adventurer and the Scions repel Nidhogg's forces at Ishgard's main bridge.
+A victory celebration is held at Ul'dah, hoping to return Ishgard to the Alliance.
+Ul'dah's sultana Nanamo Ul Namo privately tells the Warrior that she plans to dissolve the monarchy and make Ul'dah a democratic republic.
+However, Nanamo succumbs to poisoned wine and collapses; Adeledji accuses the adventurer of regicide.
 When he denounces Raubahn for his negligence, the enraged Raubahn kills him.
-Lolorito, another scheming Syndicate member, takes this as proof of Raubahn's guilt and has him arrested.
-The Crystal Braves are revealed to be in the pay of Lolorito and pursue the Scions, most of whom stay behind to cover their escape.
-Only a humbled Alphinaud and the Warrior of Light manage to escape with the help of Raubahn's son Pipin Tarupin.
-Cid takes them to Coerthas where Haurchefant grants them asylum from their Syndicate pursuers.
+Lolorito, another Syndicate member, takes this as proof of Raubahn's guilt and has him also arrested.
+Many Crystal Braves turn coat to Lolorito and pursue the Scions, most of whom stay behind to cover the escape.
+Only the Warrior and a humbled Alphinaud escape, aided by Raubahn's adopted son Pipin Tarupin.
+Cid takes them to Coerthas, where Haurchefant grants them asylum.